 A related development is the study of paraproducts which arise when the Calder\'on reproducing formula is used to write a product $fg$ as

 where $\Delta_{2^j}$ is convolution with $Q_{2^j} \ast \tilde{Q}_{2^{j}}$.
 Setting $P_{2^j} = \sum_{i: i <j} \Delta_i$ this becomes

-The second and third terms arising here are examples of paraproducts, so-called because they mimic classical products but with a limited interaction between Fourier frequencies.
+The second and third terms arising on the right-hand side here are examples of paraproducts, so-called because they mimic classical products but with a limited interaction between Fourier frequencies.

-One of the natural questions one may pose about such decompositions is whether there are estimates for each of the three terms which allow us to recover the H\"older inequality $\|fg\|_p \lesssim \|f\|_q \|g\|_r$ where $1/p = 1/q + 1/r$.
+One of many natural that questions one may pose about such decompositions is whether there are estimates for each of the three terms which allow us to recover the H\"older inequality $\|fg\|_p \lesssim \|f\|_q \|g\|_r$ where $1/p = 1/q + 1/r$.
 The first term does not present difficulties, and can be treated by Cauchy--Schwarz and then Littlewood--Paley theory directly.
 The paraproduct terms can be treated using Carleson measures and fall under the general theory of non-convolution singular integrals of David, Journ\'e and Semmes going by the name of $T1$ and $Tb$ theorems.
 See \cite{SteinBig}, \cite{DJ}, \cite{DJS}, \cite{Hofmann}.
-A general singular integral operator in this class can be written as a sum of three terms, one of which has special cancellation properties such as $T1 = T^\ast1 =0$, and the other two of which are paraproducts.
+Notably, a general singular integral operator of the David--Journ\'e--Semmes class can be written as a sum of three terms, one of which has special cancellation properties such as $T1 = T^\ast1 =0$, and the other two of which are paraproducts.

-Paraproducts and their relatives also arise in non-linear PDE (Bony's paradifferential calculus) and are used to establish versions of the Leibniz formula (product rule for derivatives) for fractional derivatives.
+Paraproducts and their relatives also arise in non-linear PDE (in Bony's paradifferential calculus) and are used to establish versions of the Leibniz formula (i.e. the product rule) for fractional derivatives.